geochri/Food-Classification/README.md

 |   **DenseNet - 161**	|  **93.26** 	|   **99.01**	|  **Proposed** 	|

-### The Challenge
+### The Objectives
 <hr>

-> *The first goal is to be **able to automatically classify food images previously unseen by our model** trained with Food-101 dataset.
-Beyond this, there are a number of possibilities for looking at what regions / image components are important for making classifications, identify new types of food as combinations of existing tags, build object detectors which can find similar objects in a full scene.*
+> *The first goal is to be **able to automatically classify food item images previously unseen by our model**.
+Beyond this, there are a number of possibilities for looking at what regions/image components are important for making classifications, identify new types of food as combinations of existing tags, build object detectors which can find similar objects in a full scene.*

 ### Approach